Photo of Michael Labson

 Michael Labson

-Mike Labson has been a trusted advisor to pharmaceutical and biotechnology clients for over 25 years.
-He draws on his wide range of regulatory expertise to provide strategic and compliance advice, and address FDA and other health care law issues in litigation, investigations, and transactions.
+Mike Labson has been a trusted advisor to pharmaceutical and biotechnology clients for 30 years.
+He draws on his wide range of regulatory expertise to provide strategic and compliance advice, and address FDA and other health care law issues in transactions, litigation, and investigations.

 Mike is the managing partner of the Boston office and co-chairs the firm's global Life Sciences practice.
-He previously served in a number of firm leadership positions, including as a member of the firm’s Management Committee and Executive Committee and as co-chair of the Diversity Committee.
+He previously served in a number of firm leadership positions, including as a member of the firm’s Management Committee and Executive Committee.

 Mike provides creative and practical solutions to biopharmaceutical clients large and small across critical regulatory areas.
 He actively advises on: